oli-h/restic_forget_snapshot_dups/README.md

 Finally, only snapshots remain which *really* contains differences to the previous snapshot.

 ### Futher thoughts
-- it would be good if `restic` itself would offen an option to *not* create a snapshot when no files changed
+- it would be good if `restic` itself would offer an option to *not* create a snapshot when no files changed
 - you still can combine this script with the provided `forget`-policies of restic.
 Propose to run this script first as it removes useless snapshots